Poo for tea: China's pandas brew a top drop

 "I thank heaven and earth for blessing us with this environmental panda tea," the 41-year-old former teacher and journalist said at a weekend event to promote the tea.

-"I just want to convey to the people of the world the message of turning waste into something useful, and the culture of recycling and using organic fertilizers."
+"I just want to convey to the people of the world the message of turning waste into something useful, and the culture of recycling and using organic fertilisers."

 Dressed in a panda suit to promote his tea, An invited a dozen or so guests to help hand-pick the first batch of tea at his plantation at the weekend.

-The fertilizer made the tea a health boon, An said, because pandas only eat wild bamboo and absorb only a fraction of the nutrients in their food.
+The fertiliser made the tea a health boon, An said, because pandas only eat wild bamboo and absorb only a fraction of the nutrients in their food.

-"They are like a machine that is churning out organic fertilizer."
+"They are like a machine that is churning out organic fertiliser."
 An said.
-"They keep eating and they keep producing feces."
+"They keep eating and they keep producing faeces."

-"Also, they absorb less than 30 percent of the nutrition from the food, and that means more than 70 percent of the nutrients are passed out in their feces."
+"Also, they absorb less than 30 percent of the nutrition from the food, and that means more than 70 percent of the nutrients are passed out in their faeces."

 After brewing the first pickings, An described the tea as fragrant and smooth.
 Some of his guests, however, were not impressed.